carbon-language/carbon-lang/docs/design/interoperability/README.md

 then focus on wrapping it to match whatever idioms Carbon expects of that kind of data structure.

 The reverse is also true.
-C++ code will often not care (or can be enhanced to not care) what specific data structure is used.
+C++ code will often not care, or can be enhanced to not care, what specific data structure is used.
 Carbon data structures can be exposed as yet another implementation in C++, and wrapped in C++ code to match C++ idioms and be usable within templated contexts.

-Another fundamental philosophy of interoperability between Carbon and C++ (and generally between any two languages) is that it requires expressing one language as a subset of another.
+Another fundamental philosophy of interoperability between Carbon and C++, and generally between any two languages, is that it requires expressing one language as a subset of another.
 The approach proposed is to do this in two directions: take specific, restricted C++ APIs and make them available using restricted Carbon APIs, and also take specific, restricted Carbon APIs and make them